LiVelez89/Egg_Timer/README.md

 # Egg_Timer
-An academic projet to improve my skills using a progress bar and Timer
+An academic project to improve my skills using a progress bar and Timer